 1 – Inkscape:

-This particular software is looked upon as an open source vector graphics editor that proffers the capabilities of other similar programs, including the one in question.
-It employs the W3C standard SVG file format and comes complete with a handful of advanced attributes that read as alpha blending, markers and clones, among others.
+This particular software is looked upon as an open-source vector graphics editor that proffers the capabilities of other similar programs, including the one in question.
+Inkscape employs the W3C standard SVG file format and comes complete with a handful of advanced attributes that read as alpha blending, markers, and clones, among others.

-Blessed with a streamlined interface, this user-friendly gem enables you to perform complex path operations, edit nodes and even trace bitmaps with ease.
-You can use the software to create logos, maps, icons, technical diagrams and web graphics.
-And as revealed earlier, it’s an open source piece and hence can be procured absolutely free of cost.
+Blessed with a streamlined interface, this user-friendly software enables you to perform complex path operations, edit nodes and even trace bitmaps with ease.
+You can use the software to create logos, maps, icons, technical diagrams, and web graphics.
+And as revealed earlier, it’s open-source software and hence can be procured absolutely free of cost.

 Developed by Adobe Systems, this entrant in our programs like CorelDraw initially made waves across the artistic terrain in 1986.
 Presently, the latest version sports a new streamlined interface and claims to be more intuitive and faster when pitted against its earlier editions.
 Some of its features include pattern creation, new image trace, gradients on strokes, inline editing in panels, Gaussian blur enhancement, dockable hidden tools, true white canvas color and color panel enhancements.

-You can acquire this program either as part of Creative Cloud which will cost you just under $50 per month or as a standalone that’s priced at $19.99 per month.
+You can acquire Adobe Illustrator either as part of Creative Cloud which will cost you just under $50 per month or as a standalone that’s priced at $19.99 per month.

-The fourth inclusion in our software similar to CorelDraw array lets all you experts as well as casual artists create anything from complex plans to just plain sketches.
+The fourth inclusion in our software similar to CorelDraw array lets all you experts, as well as casual artists, create anything from complex plans to just plain sketches.
 You’ll even be able to gain one-click access to all your frequently used tools by ‘parking’ them around the screen.
-A few of the other attributes include styles and formatting, 3D controller, smart connectors, dimension lines and sophisticated rendering.
-You can also call on the picture gallery whenever you need a clipart.
-What’s more, you’ll even be able to import graphics drenched in different formats such as GIF, PNG, WMF, BMP, JPEG and TIFF.
+A few of the other attributes include styles and formatting, 3D controller, smart connectors, dimension lines, and sophisticated rendering.
+You can also call on the picture gallery whenever you need clipart.
+What’s more, you’ll even be able to import graphics drenched in different formats such as GIF, PNG, WMF, BMP, JPEG, and TIFF.
 This vector graphics editor is bundled up with the Apache OpenOffice suite which can be downloaded absolutely free of cost.

 5 – DrawPlus: